feathers-plus/docs/source/v1/batch-loader/guide.md

 ... comments find { postId: { '$in': [ 1, 2, 3, 4 ] } }
 ```

-<p class="tip">The 2 BatchLoaders reduced the number of services calls from 22 for a plain implementation, to just 3!</p>
+> The 2 BatchLoaders reduced the number of services calls from 22 for a plain implementation, to just 3!

 The final populated result is: